danielaparker/jsoncons/index.md

 - As a strongly typed C++ data structure that implements [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md)

-- As a stream of parse events, somewhat analogous to StAX pull parsing and push serializing in the XML world.
+- With [cursor-level access](https://github.com/danielaparker/jsoncons/blob/doc/doc/ref/basic_json_cursor.md) to a stream of parse events, somewhat analogous to StAX pull parsing and push serializing in the XML world.

 Compared to other JSON libraries, jsoncons has been designed to handle very large JSON texts.
-At its heart are SAX style parsers and serializers.
+At its heart are SAX-style parsers and serializers.
 It supports reading an entire JSON text in memory in a variant-like structure.
+But it also supports efficient access to the underlying data using StAX-style pull parsing and push serializing.
-But it also supports incremental parsing into a user's preferred form, using information about user types provided by specializations of [json_type_traits](doc/ref/json_type_traits.md).
+And it supports incremental parsing into a user's preferred form, using information about user types provided by specializations of [json_type_traits](doc/ref/json_type_traits.md).

 The [jsoncons data model](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/data-model.md) supports the familiar JSON types - nulls,